Aif4thah/VulnerableLightApp/README.md

 | CWE-1395 | Dependency on Vulnerable Third-Party Component | Easy | 0-500$ |

-## 🔑 Write Up

-* Become a project sponsor and gain access to all the solutions.
-* Or just buy me a coffee and get an unique Nuclei template (not for my students)

-*
 ## 🏭 Context

 VLA is designed as a vulnerable backend application, running in the following environment :